-About Open Standards
+About Conservation Standards

 The biodiversity conservation community is tackling large, complex, and urgent environmental problems where the stakes are high.
 However, we don’t have a fully functional system to assess the effectiveness of our actions.
 Without more rigorous measurement of effectiveness and disciplined recording of our efforts, we cannot know or demonstrate that we are achieving desired results.